dipaish/OS22/docs/dockerimages.md

     - Example: `docker system prune`

 ## Exercise
+1. **Task 1: Building and Pushing a Docker Image**

-1. Write a Dockerfile to build a Docker image using Ubuntu.
-Add MySQL database service to your image and push it to DockerHub.
-Tag the image as username/ubuntu-git:1.1
+   Write a Dockerfile to build a Docker image using Ubuntu.
+Include the MySQL database service in your image and push it to DockerHub.
+Tag the image as "username/ubuntu-git:1.1".

+2. **Task 2: Running and Verifying the Image**

-2. Run your image from DockerHub, get to the interactive terminal and verify that you have installed MySQL (type `sudo mysql` in terminal, if you get the mysql prompt, it's installed.
-To exit, type `exit`)
+   Run the Docker image you pushed to DockerHub.
+Access the interactive terminal and verify that MySQL is installed (type `sudo mysql` in the terminal).
+If you get the MySQL prompt, it means it's installed.
+To exit, type `exit`.

+3. **Task 3: Dockerfile with CMD Instruction**

-3. Write a Dockerfile to create an image with CMD instruction (any).
-Use Alpine image as the base image.
+   Write a Dockerfile that creates an image with a CMD instruction of your choice.
+Use the Alpine image as the base image.

+4. **Task 4: Dockerfile with Working Directory and RUN**

-4. Continue working on the Dockerfile created in Task 3.
-Specify a working directory (WORKDIR as /opt) and use RUN to write "This is my work directory " in a text file test.txt (`echo "This is my work Directory" >test.txt`).
-Build Docker image as **workdir:v1** and run the image as `docker run -it wordkir:v1 ls`.
-Make sure that you find **test.txt**.
+   Continue working on the Dockerfile from Task 3.
+Specify a working directory (WORKDIR) as "/opt" and use the RUN instruction to write "This is my work directory" in a text file named "test.txt" (`echo "This is my work Directory" > test.txt`).
+Build the Docker image with the tag "workdir:v1" and run the image as `docker run -it workdir:v1 ls`.
+Make sure to find "test.txt" in the output.

+5. **Task 5: Docker Image with Simple Java App**

-5. Write a Docker file to build a Docker image that runs a simple Java app in a Docker container.
+   Write a Dockerfile to build a Docker image that runs a simple Java app in a Docker container.

+6. **Task 6: Cleanup**

-6. Cleanup: You probably don't need any of these containers, therefore you may delete all of them with the following command
+   To clean up, you may delete unnecessary containers with the following command:
 ```
 docker rm -f $(docker ps -aq)
 ```